 5 things to consider when marketing to same-sex couples

+This month we are celebrating the launch of our new LGBTQ+ inclusive wedding directory, Pride Guide.
 Since same-sex marriages were legalised in the UK in 2014, the market for same-sex weddings has been steadily growing, rising from just 1,409 in 2014 to over 7,000 in 2016.
 With these ever-increasing numbers and more focus than ever before on inclusivity, the LGBTQ+ community is a market that many wedding businesses are particularly keen to engage with.
-If you’re aiming to market your business to engaged same-sex couples, here are five important points to consider.
+If you’re aiming to market your business to engaged same-sex and LGBTQ+ couples, here are five important points to consider.

 1. Is your wording inclusive?

 Whether it’s your brochure, your marketing emails or your contact forms, ensure that your wording includes same-sex couples rather than assuming all couples are opposite sex.
 For example, this means giving an option for ‘bride and bride’, ‘groom and groom’ or ‘partner 1 and partner 2’, rather than just ‘bride and groom’.
 Gender neutral terms such as ‘partner’ or ‘future spouse’ can come in useful on forms and in descriptions.
 Actively mentioning same-sex weddings not only makes your potential customers feel at ease, but can also help your SEO.

 2. Do you feature images of same-sex couples?

 One of the quickest ways for LGBTQ+ couples to see that you’ve considered them is through images.
 This could be pictures of couples, or evidence of same-sex customers through personalisation options, such as the names on stationery or the cake toppers on a cake.
 If you haven’t yet had any same-sex customers, or the ones you have had aren’t comfortable being featured on your website, then you can feature stock imagery or examples you’ve made.